comp7305-group-1/group-project/xen/domu-setup.md

 ```sh
 sudo xl create /etc/xen/vm1.cfg -c
 ```
-- User `root` for username, and the password saved from the previous step
+- Note: Use `root` for username, and the password saved from the previous step

 # On DomU